cslarsen/minijit/README.md

 It doesn't do anything cool except write machine code into a memory region and then execute it.
 That's really all you need for a simple example.

+I also made a version in Python, using only the standard Python library (i.e., ctypes).

 Requirements
 ------------